 People frequently overestimate how much they know.
 They also confidently share things they don’t know.

-One reason is social desirability—the motivation to appear knowledgeable in front of others, and perhaps ourselves (our ability to fool ourselves deserves closer inspection).
-Another is that conversations are typically not carried out for any epistemological purpose, but for emotional and social purposes.
+One reason is social desirability—the motivation to appear knowledgeable in front of others and perhaps ourselves (our ability to fool ourselves deserves closer inspection).
+Another is that conversations are typically not carried out for any epistemological purpose but for emotional and social purposes.
 So we make up things because the truth is unimportant, at times even a hindrance.
 For example, envision a conversation where both parties profess their ignorance.
 The conversation will be pretty short.
 Fencing yourself within what you know means you can’t discuss many salient topics.

 For two, lay conjecture often suffices when the audience is ignorant.
-More generally, propensity to make up something depends on the speaker’s assessment of chances of getting caught, which is a function of audience’s knowledge, sympathies—towards the speaker or the topic being spoken about, and volubility, which in itself may depend on the status difference, among other things.
+More generally, the propensity to make up something depends on the speaker’s assessment of chances of getting caught, which is a function of the audience’s knowledge, sympathies—towards the speaker or the topic being spoken about, and volubility, which in itself may depend on the status difference, among other things.
 But as any professor will tell you—students happily make things up even when they are in the presence of experts.
-So the rate of decline in propensity to make up stuff as the chance of getting caught increases is low, and the absolute level of propensity to make up stuff, high.
+So the rate of decline in propensity to make up stuff as the chance of getting caught increases is low, and the absolute level of propensity to make up stuff is high.
 It is also likely that the confidence with which people typically say such ‘lies’ is an attempt to cover up their ignorance as confidence is taken by others at its face value: as a sign of surety about facts.
 Thus, never seriously threatened by their ignorance, people build a somewhat more positive assessment of how much they know.

 But can it also be that people think that lying about their ignorance is only a minor transgression?
 Do people have this innate belief (which rarely gets challenged) that somehow when they speak, they will be able to be right; some sort of a ‘God bias’ — that they will be the exception to making sense without knowing?